 Black Cumin In My Black Bean Black Rice Soup

 I am not a fan of brown cumin from the cumin seed, but that’s just me.
 But black cumin?
 Oh my, the taste and smell is totally different.

 Black cumin, also known as nigella sativa, has a sweeter taste than brown cumin, almost a citrusy caraway-like flavor.
 Much more refreshing.

 When black cumin is ground, it looks almost like pepper but more black.
-I used black cumin in a variety of my seasoning blends but find it quite delicious alone in an omelette.
+I used black cumin in a variety of my Mediterranean recipes, but find it quite delicious alone in an omelette.